 How to find a book writer for hire

-For a free quote on ghostwriting your book, fiction or non-fiction, tap or click the red button to the right.
+Get a free quote on ghostwriting your book, fiction or non-fiction.
+If you are asking, “Where can I find a writer to write my book for me”, here we are.
+To find a writer for your book, tap or click the red button to the right.

 Sample books we have written or edited

-Although many clients have hired us as ghost writers for books, here are some samples of books we have written or edited that we are at liberty to reveal.
+Although many clients hire us as ghost writers for their books, here are some samples of books we have written or edited that we have permission to reveal.

 ASIM: Servant of Two Masters, by D.W.
 Smith